RA Flexible Software Package Documentation Release v6.5.1

 Calculate three frequency correction value from three CCO correction values.
 Calculate the sum of the two closest values of the three frequency correction value.
 Outputs the moving average of this added value.

-2. Judgement Majority Mode (JMM)
+2. Judgment Majority Mode (JMM)

 Outputs the moving average of three CCO correction values.